hyangjung-lee/lee_2023_corrective-fbk/README.md

 Lee, H. J., Lee, H., Lim, C. Y., Rhim, I., & Lee, S. H. (2023).
 What humans learn from corrective feedback for perceptual decision-making. bioRxiv. https://www.biorxiv.org/content/10.1101/2023.01.11.523567

 The paper is currently under revision at PLoS Biology.
-New link and the doi information will be provided upon publication.
-File names and script description in this repository to indicate figures and tables in the manuscript; they all follow its latest version during the revision process.
+File names and script description in this repository to indicate figures and tables according to its latest version during the peer-review process.

 ## Authors
 Hyang-Jung Lee, Heeseung Lee, Chae Young Lim, Issac Rhim, and Sang-Hun Lee